 - Diagnose a company’s current design and business practices to identify specific improvement opportunities.

-- Develop and refining the components of a company’s Balanced Scorecard.
+- Develop and refine the components of a company’s Balanced Scorecard.

 - Measure and manage work group and team performance.